muzaale/destruction/stream.md

      * karma  - lucky daye/d'mille

 * omg!!!!!!!
-     * don't you worry 'bout a thing - stevie wonder
+     * [don't you worry](https://www.youtube.com/watch?v=mMTkujnftIs) 'bout a thing - stevie wonder
+     * all this love - debarge
      * i'll be there - babyface/el debarge